-Help conserve and restore the natural resources and healthy ecosystems of the western US and beyond (sometimes very far beyond) through a gift to Seventh Generation Institute.
+If conservation and sustainability are your values, then help us build that vibrant future for nature and people.
+Help conserve and restore the natural resources and healthy ecosystems of the western US and beyond (sometimes very far beyond) through a contribution to Seventh Generation Institute.
 Natural resources and healthy ecosystems are the keys to maintaining "resource-full" communities, now and for future generations.

-Support from real people and businesses provide the financial foundation for Seventh Generation Institute.
+Support from real people and businesses provides the financial foundation for Seventh Generation Institute.
 Yes, we secure public funds and grants, but these funds have become much less plentiful in recent years, and are not a steady source of funds - not a good way to run a steady organization.
-At the end of the day, it is people and businesses that make conservation happen through contributions small and large - people and businesses who find themselves nodding their heads in agreement when they read about the Seventh Generation Institute's "new school" approach.
-There is no "someone else" who will donate, but rather, just regular people who care.

-All contributions are appreciated, no matter the size.
-All are tax deductible to the extent allowed by law and will receive a thank you letter that serves to document your charitable contribution.
+All contributions are tax deductible to the extent allowed by law and will receive a thank you letter that serves to document your charitable contribution.

 How is my contribution used?
 So many ways...

 Office and field equipment and supplies and software.
 Currently seeking to update photo and video editing software and purchase one new computer.

 Utilities, internet service, website hosting, printing, mailing and shipping costs.

 Insurance.
 This is a big one for organizations that do field work.
 Depending on the year's specific projects, insurance costs can run between $1-5000.

 Travel expenses.
 This category covers the cost of staff trips to show the film Rethinking Beaver: old nuisance or partner?"; 5) deliver workshops on beaver impact management; 6) identify, set up logistics and partners for projects for the International Program and for the Outsider Corps; 7) and more.